needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/architecture.md

 ## Update loop

-The update loop of the Interaction Manager queries Interactors and Interactables, and handles the hover and selection states.
+The update loop of the Interaction Manager queries Interactors and Interactables, and handles the hover, focus and selection states.
 First, it asks Interactors for a valid list of targets (used for both hover and selection).
-It then checks both Interactors and Interactables to see if their existing hover and selection objects are still valid.
-After invalid previous states have been cleared (exited via `OnSelectExiting` and `OnSelectExited`/`OnHoverExiting` and `OnHoverExited`), it queries both objects for valid selection and hover states, and the objects enter a new state via `OnSelectEntering` and `OnSelectEntered`/`OnHoverEntering` and `OnHoverEntered`.
+It then checks both Interactors and Interactables to see if their existing hover, focus and selection objects are still valid.
+After invalid previous states have been cleared (exited via `OnSelectExiting` and `OnSelectExited`/`OnHoverExiting` and `OnHoverExited`/`OnFocusExiting` and `OnFocusExited`), it queries both objects for valid selection, focus and hover states, and the objects enter a new state via `OnSelectEntering` and `OnSelectEntered`/`OnHoverEntering` and `OnHoverEntered`/`OnFocusEntering` and `OnFocusEntered`.

 ![interaction-update](images/interaction-update.svg)